Liverpool youngster Williams joins Swansea on loan after signing five-year Reds deal

 Ojo has been playing with the Reds’ U23 side, while Karius is into the final year of his contract and hasn’t featured since the 2018 Champions League final.

-It looks unlikely that there will be any incomings before the deadline, with Liverpool set to end the window having added only Konate to their senior squad.
+It looks unlikely that there will be any incomings before this evening, with Liverpool set to end the window having added only Konate to their senior squad.
 Captain Jordan Henderson, meanwhile, has signed a new contract which will keep him at the club until 2025.